contentful/template-marketing-webapp-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 # DISCLAIMER

-This document outlines steps to follow as part of a specific tutorial journey, which is only available to a group of users for the first release of the Starter Templates.
+This document outlines steps to follow as part of Contentful's Starter Templates journey.

-If your sole curiosity brought you to this repository, you will not be able to get the full potential of this Starter Template until a coming soon release.
+If your sole curiosity brought you to this repository, you will not be able to follow the tutorial and get the full potential of this Starter Template until an upcoming release.

-We apologize for the inconvenience.

 ---

-## Begin your journey with Contentful and the Starter Template
+## Begin your journey with Contentful and the Marketing Starter Template

 After reading this document, you will be able to: